nmasclans/Thermodynamics-Informed-Neural-Network-for-Thermophysics-Recovery-from-Turbulent-Flow-Velocity/README.md

-# Thermodynamics-Informed Neural Network (TINN) framework for thermodynamic fields reconstruction from velocity data in high-pressure transcritical turbulent channel flow
+# Thermodynamics-Informed Neural Network (TINN) framework for thermophysics fields reconstruction from velocity data in high-pressure transcritical turbulent channel flow

 This repository contains TensorFlow models and utilities used to **learn/infer thermodynamic fields** in a high-pressure transcritical turbulent channel flow.
 The workflow is centered around a **multi-layer perceptron (MLP)** trained with either:

-- **Supervised losses** (e.g., MSE / relative errors), and/or
+- A **fully-connected neural network** (FCNN), and
-- A **physics-informed (PINNs-like) supervised loss** that combines a supervised regression term with **real-gas thermodynamic constraints** (Peng–Robinson Equation of State).
+- A **thermodynamics-informed neural network (TINN)** that combines hard-constrained boundary conditions and a physics-informed loss function via the residual of the Peng-Robinson real-gas equation of state (EoS).

 The main scripts are: